gretelup/top_ten_project/README.md

 We gathered music ranking data for albums and songs from Billboard.com, which reports popularity of music albums or artists in the music industry based on sales.

-For each movie, album, and song, we gathered rating information from Metacritic.com.
+For each movie and album we gathered rating information from Metacritic.com.
 Metacritic aggregates critical reviews for various types of entertainment and summarizes them into a single score from 0-100.
 It also provides a platform for users to provide ratings from 0-10 as well.
 We used this as it provides consistent review information across movies and music.
 Metacritic gathers data from multiple sources, which can be viewed at: [https://www.metacritic.com/faq#item12].

 ## Transformation Steps
 # GRETELNOTE- EVERYONE NEEDS TO UPDATE THE STEPS THEY USED; I used what I understand from Arjun's and Smita's script, but they need to be updated